 Having the Wrong Budget for LED Parking Lot Lights

-The obviously problem with spending too much on lighting is that your business will suffer because of costs and expenses.
+The obvious problem with spending too much on lighting is that your business will suffer because of costs and expenses.
 But you also don’t want to go under your budget.
 You want to make the most of your budget and make sure that you get the very best products of the highest quality.
-With LED lights, the installation and purchase is quite substantial and even more than your traditional lighting.
+With LED lights, the installation and purchase are quite substantial and even more than your traditional lighting.
 But the energy costs and maintenance fees are much more affordable and you can save more money in the long run.

 Improper Height of Lighting Poles

-Most parking lot lights that are located outdoors are installed in poles.
-This to make sure that every space has proper lighting.
+Most parking lot lights that are located outdoors are installed on poles.
+This is to make sure that every space has proper lighting.
 But not all of the parking lot poles are the right height.
 The poles have to be high enough so that the light will not get in the way of the line of sight of pedestrians.
 Especially in the line of sight for people driving cars.
 But the poles still have to be high enough to reach the pavement or the ground.
 This is to make sure that people can see what they are walking on and also so they can see possible obstacles or dangers on the pavement.

 Wrong Spacing of the Fixtures

-While vertical space in important in lighting, it is also important to consider horizontal space.
+While vertical space is important in lighting, it is also important to consider horizontal space.
 You want your lights spaced just far enough from each other so that there are no dark spots or blind spots, but you also do not want to overcrowd your lighting.
 Overcrowding your light fixtures can overlap and provide too much light pollution.
 This is also less efficient and can cause additional energy costs because of having too many light fixtures in your area.